 - a two- to three-page typed essay in which the applicant discusses his or her academic interests, educational goals, and plans for graduate study

 - non-refundable application fee of $50 (Students enrolled as fulltime undergraduate students at Augustana at the time of application to the program are exempt from paying this fee.)

 - a cumulative grade point average of 3.0 (B) or better for the last sixty semester hours of undergraduate course work.

 - sufficient undergraduate work in the proposed field of study to satisfy specific program admission requirements and graduate credit course prerequisites (See admission requirements for specific programs.
-For example, applicants for the Master of Arts in Education must have a bachelor's degree in education.)
+For example, applicants for the Master of Arts in Education hold or are eligible for licensure.)

 * Refer to specific program prerequisites for additional requirements.